• Donate

 This works well if implemented carefully with Blitzkrieg.
 The first step is to load the bases.
 Namely first and second.

 Once you have enough Runners lined up and ready to go, have them all run like banshees altogether on the baseline with your Chasers protecting them the entire way.
-You will probably lose some Runners to the Outfielders, but there's safety in numbers.
+You will probably lose some Runners to the Fielders, but there's safety in numbers.
 And you're bound to get some through.
 Or at least make the Outfield lose all their balls trying to get them "out".

 Two tips to remember for this strategy are to: